Runner’s High: What It Is and 6 Ways to Achieve It

 That short, euphoric feeling people get after exercising is called runner’s high.
 It also occurs after other forms of sustained aerobic exercise.
 People have held to the popular belief that this occurs because your body triggers the release of endorphins and dopamine.
 However, recent research actually points to something else.

-According to Hopkin’s Medicine, that euphoric feeling runners chase is likely caused due to endocannabinoids.
+Research shows that the euphoric feeling runners chase is likely caused by endocannabinoids.
 Endocannabinoids are actually substances that are naturally produced in your body that are similar to cannabis.

 Your levels of endocannabinoids in the bloodstream increase due to exercise.
 The endocannabinoids easily move through the body, promoting the feeling of euphoria post-run.